manasbundele/computer-vision-projects/modified-mnist/Readme.md

 1. Your program must set the random seeds of python and tensorflow to 1 to make sure that your results are reproducible.
-2. The first layer in the network must be a 4 ⇥ 4 maxpooling layer.
-This e↵ectively shrinks the images from 28x28 to 7x7.
+2. The first layer in the network must be a 4x4 maxpooling layer.
+This effectively shrinks the images from 28x28 to 7x7.
 3. Your program will be tested by training on a fraction of 0.1 of the standard training set.
 The testing data will be the entire standard testing set.